 Several strains are known for their notable linalool content:

-Granddaddy Purple: Relaxing, sedating; suitable for pain relief and sleep
+- Granddaddy Purple (GDP): Relaxing, sedating; suitable for pain relief and sleep